nus-cs2113-AY1920S2/duke/docs/README.md

 *Nini* will inform User of the all the
 Tasks currently stored in his Task List.

-Tasks with a check mark indicates Tasks that are deemed as completed by User while Tasks with a ballot are Tasks that are not yet deemed as complete by the User.
+Tasks with "DONE" indicates Tasks that are deemed as completed by User while Tasks with "PENDING" are Tasks that have yet to be deemed as complete by the User.

 ### Feature 5